 - Testimonials.
 You may consider looking up testimonials for the attorney’s services.
 Here you can get an idea of how they were treated and if they were happy with the results of hiring this attorney.

 When you have a reliable attorney at your side, you’ll be more confident that your settlement will be successful.

 How the Lawyers at DiPiero Simmons McGinley & Bastress, PLLC Can Help

 If you were seriously injured in a truck collision, don’t start dealing with insurance companies right away.
 Instead, you need to hire a skilled team of Charleston lawyers who can investigate your situation and figure out the best way to proceed.
 Don’t risk getting an unfair settlement offer.

 Truck drivers are required to maintain driving logs and are only allowed to drive for a certain number of hours per day to prevent fatigue.
 Also, truck owners are supposed to keep records regarding the maintenance of their vehicles.
 Our team can check these records and investigate police reports to determine whether there is any compelling evidence that could prove fault and assist you in achieving a just settlement or verdict.

 We have more than 200 years of combined experience to use to your benefit.
-We use this experience in a collaborative way because our injury lawyers work together on each client’s case.
+We use this experience in a collaborative way because our Charleston truck accident lawyers work together on each client’s case.
 We are AV Preeminent® Rated by Martindale-Hubble® and have been listed as one of the Best Law Firms by U.S. News & World Report.
 Contact us today for a free case evaluation.